 When should I apply for scholarships to study in Canada?

-Need help to fulfil your study in Canada dream?
+Need help to fulfil your dream of studying in Canada?

 We are at Abroad Gateway, helping you professionally with a Canada study visa with comprehensive, personalised services.
-Our team of experts has long experience of 15-20 years and will assist you everywhere from zero to zenith, whether it is Student visa application, SOP, Tailored advice for achieving a scholarship, University and Program selection, and the entire documentation.
-This is how your dream of attaining a Canadian education with a scholarship will come true smoothly within a short period of time.
+Our team of experts has long experience of 15-20 years and will assist you everywhere from zero to zenith, whether it is a student visa application, SOP, Tailored advice for achieving a scholarship, University and Program selection, and the entire documentation.